p3lim/screencloud-caddy/README.md

 This is a plugin that allow you to use [ScreenCloud](https://screencloud.net/) to upload directly to any
 website running [Caddy](https://caddyserver.com/) with the [upload extension](https://caddyserver.com/docs/upload).

-It supports "Signature" (HMAC-SHA256) authorization (optional but recommended),
+It supports "Signature" (HMAC-SHA256) authentication (optional but recommended),
 and has a few other options up its sleeve.

 ### Installation